 Chairman Smith resides on the Pala Reservation in Northern San Diego County with his wife.
 He has four children; Catherine, Victoria, Lorraine and stepdaughter Jodi.
 Chairman Smith is the great grandson of Lizzie Blacktooth and the grandson of Annie Moro.
 His parents are Victor and Marie Smith.
 He has one sister and one brother.
 A graduate of Fallbrook High School, Chairman Smith enjoys spending time with family, riding his Harley Davidson motorcycle and attending ball games.

 Theressa Villa — Tribal Secretary

 Theressa Villa was elected Tribal Secretary in 2011.
 She previously served as Tribal Treasurer from 1991-1993 and has served on numberous tribal committees and board.
 She is a graduate of Fallbrook Union High School and American Business College San Marcos.
 Villa has lived on the Pala Reservation for 45 years and has six children and nine grandchildren.

 Theresa J. Nieto — Tribal Treasurer

-Resides on the Pala Indian Reservation with husband and family.
-Graduate of Escondido High School and North County Business College.
-Enjoys watching ball games, traveling, going to the beach and spending time with her family.
-Tribal Treasurer since 2001.
+Theresa Nieto resides on the Pala Indian Reservation with her husband and family.
+Nieto is a graduate of Escondido High School and North County Business College.
+She enjoys watching ball games, traveling, going to the beach and spending time with her family.
+Nieto has been Tribal Treasurer since 2001.

 Dion Perez — Tribal Council Member

-Resides on the Pala Indian Reservation with wife and family.
-Graduate of Fallbrook High School.
-Council Member since 2001.
+Dion Perez resides on the Pala Indian Reservation with his wife and family.
+He is a graduate of Fallbrook High School and has been a Council Member since 2001.

 Sheila Lopez — Tribal Council Member